rlangc/User-Installation-Guide-for-Articulate-Storyline/README.md

 If you need to uninstall the software:

-1. Open Control Panel → Programs & Features.
+1. Open Control Panel → Programs & Features
-2. Find Articulate 360 in the list.
+2. Find Articulate 360 in the list
-3. Click Uninstall and follow the prompts.
+3. Click Uninstall and follow the prompts

 <h3>9.
 Getting Support</h3>